thamara/time-to-leave/CONTRIBUTING.md

 ### When you open a pull request

 All PRs are very welcome, and we'll do our best to review them as fast as possible.
 Check the [development](DEVELOPMENT.md) instructions to understand how to setup a developer's environment, build and test Time to Leave.
+Please enable `Allow edits by maintainers` when raising the PR.